cbraissant/SF-Tech-website/_src/texts/en/heating-pads-EN.md

 ## Heating Pads
+The SF Tech heating system is based on a modular principle that makes it easy to remove or replace heating elements.
+This system uses heated pads made of breathable fabric that are connected to each other through an electrical wiring.
+The modular system makes it possible to replace pads or wire, quickly and without having to change the undergarment.

-The heating elements are pads made of breathable fabric, having a dimension of 33x16cm.
-Each pad has a maximum power of 10W, providing a total power of 40W for the four heating elements.
-Each element is independent, allowing the user to replace himself a pad, to remove the pads to clean the undergarment or to dive without heating.
+The heating elements have a physical dimension of 33x16cm (13"x6.3") and provide a maximum power of 10W each, or a total of 40W for the four elements.
+Each elements is designed to be fitted in an internal pouch of the SF Tech sweater or the SF Tech vest.
+The pads are held in place by a velcro fastener and can be easily removed in necessary.
+The main distribution cable goes through the lining of the undergarment.

-The pads are attached to the pockets of the undersuit by a velcro, to prevent them from moving during use.
-A waterproof connector connects the pads to the electrical wiring passing through the lining of the garment.
+The pads are connected to the main distribution cable by small waterproof connectors.
+For maximum flexibility and strength, the insulation of the electrical wires is made of silicone and the cables are covered with a nylon braided protective sheath.
+The connection with the heating valve is made using a waterproof push lock connector, to facilitate connection while gearing up and ensuring a stable connection during the dive.

 ### Characteristics

 - Breathable material
 - Velcro fastening
+- Waterproof connectors with heating pads
-- Waterproof connector
+- Waterproof push lock connector with the heating valve
+- Silicone electrical insulation
+- Nylon braided protective sheath

 ### Technical data